New Trends in Compliance Training

 Compliance, by its very nature, is restrictive.
-There isn’t much freedom or flexibility to compliance.
+There isn’t much freedom or flexibility in compliance.
 It’s serious business, with often serious consequences for coloring outside the lines.
 But you just have to get it done.
 So, with leaders always looking for ways to offer compliance training that isn’t boring, is it possible to make the experience more engaging?

 Is it possible to make compliance training interesting?

 First, the content itself needs to be more dynamic.
-Outline all the compliance content and see what can be turned into video or other interactive activities, such as webinars or polls?
+Outline all the compliance content and see what can be turned into a video or other interactive activities, such as webinars or polls?
 Can you provide your staff with something new or ideas that they haven’t thought of before?

 Trial different methods of capturing attention with smart questions, fun visuals, or competition among the group.

 Gamification n.: the process of adding games or game-like elements, like point-scoring or competition with others, to something (such as a task) to encourage participation

 People tend to be naturally competitive and are often eager to play games (and win!).
 Gameplay has always been a method to keep teams engaged.
 Simple systems of implementing points, a leaderboard, and fun rewards from the company can make even basic compliance training less of a chore.
 Who doesn’t love being part of the group that won a free pizza lunch provided by the training department?